 Injury in Athletes

-A study on college athletes determined an association between overtraining and injury.8 In this study, the average training regimen was 2-3 hours of moderate to intense training 4.5 days per week, and another 2-8 hours/week of light or leisure exercise.
+A study on college athletes determined an association between overtraining and injury.
+(8) In this study, the average training regimen was two to three hours of moderate to intense training four and a half days per week, and another two to eight hours/week of light or leisure exercise.
 The athletes felt physically exhausted 25-33% of the time during competition season, and 17-20% of the time in the off-season.
 Half of the athletes reported chronic injuries.
 Clearly, proper periodization, tapering and balancing training against other life stressors are vital to both the health and the performance of the athlete.

 Supplements for Overtraining